Does Exercise Help Depression? Active Ways To Fight The Blues

 Medically reviewed by Majesty Purvis, LCMHC

-Updated April 17, 2024by BetterHelp Editorial Team
+Updated July 15, 2024by BetterHelp Editorial Team

-When you're experiencing the symptoms of mental health conditions, getting out of bed can feel overwhelming—possibly prompting many to neglect their workout and activity-based routines.
+When you're experiencing the symptoms of mental health conditions, getting out of bed can be overwhelming—possibly prompting many to neglect their workout and physical activity-based routines.
 However, exercise has actually been proven to have a positive effect on depression symptoms.
 In some cases, it can even be as effective as medication

 Rawpixel